DavidPowell/OpenModes/README.rst

 ------------

 Requires the python packages numpy, scipy and matplotlib, and the free meshing program gmsh.
-See the `documentation <http://openmodes.readthedocs.io/en/latest/install.html>`_ for full installation instructions and requirements.
+See the `installation instructions <http://openmodes.readthedocs.io/en/latest/install.html>`_ for full requirements.

 The source is available on `GitHub <https://github.com/DavidPowell/OpenModes>`_, and binary packages are available from the `Python Package Index <https://pypi.python.org/pypi/OpenModes>`_.